 - Childcare Checklist (PDF)

 - Special Instructions for Today Form (PDF)

-*Prior to registering, please note: the unsubsidized rate for Kids Kare in 2022 is $28.50 (for one to two children, minimum four hours daily; three or more children are billed at 1 1/2 times this hourly rate).
+Please note: the unsubsidized rate for Kids Kare is $28.50 (for one to two children, minimum four hours daily; three or more children are billed at 1 1/2 times this hourly rate).
 However, you may qualify for a U-M subsidized rate.
 Be sure to enter your total gross household income on the online registration form to determine if you qualify for a subsidy.
 If we do not have your household income amount, you will be billed for the full, unsubsidized cost of care.

 Disclaimer: The U-M Kids Kare at Home program is offered as an option for parents and guardians.
 The use of the program should be carefully considered by parents and guardians, taking into account individual situations and preferences.
 The caregivers for this program are screened through a caregiver agency, Kennedy Care/Safe at Home.
 The U-M Work-Life Resource Center does not endorse or recommend any individual caregiver.